• Mental Health

 Medications

 Medication treatment is often the first and most effective means of alleviating schizophrenia’s most challenging symptoms, especially psychotic symptoms.
 However, finding the right medication can be difficult.
-The positive symptoms of schizophrenia, and the aggressive behaviors they can sometimes trigger, are often best treated with atypical antipsychotics.
+The positive symptoms of schizophrenia and the aggressive behaviors they can sometimes trigger are often best treated with atypical antipsychotic medications.
 In rare cases, however, older, typical antipsychotics, like haloperidol, are used.

-Unfortunately, the most effective medication for the positive symptoms of schizophrenia, Clozapine (Clozaril), can lead to blood disorders, a rare but serious adverse effect.
+Unfortunately, the most effective medication for the positive symptoms of schizophrenia, clozapine (Clozaril), can lead to blood disorders, a rare but serious adverse effect.
 Thus, it is not as often used as it might otherwise be.
-Other atypical antipsychotics, such as risperidone (Risperdal), olanzapine (Zyprexa), and aripiprazole (Abilify), are less effective, and can come with challenging adverse effects as well, like motor tics (e.g., tardive dyskinesia), weight gain, and additional metabolic problems.
+Other atypical antipsychotics, such as risperidone (Risperdal), olanzapine (Zyprexa), aripiprazole (Abilify), and an injectible form of aripiprazole called Aristada, may be less effective.
+These medications can come with challenging adverse effects as well, like motor tics (e.g., tardive dyskinesia), weight gain, and additional metabolic problems.
 However, they still work well to treat both positive and negative symptoms.

 Beyond antipsychotic medication, some psychiatrists have found that using antidepressants (e.g., Zoloft) to treat the affective symptoms of schizophrenia, along with anti anxiety medications (e.g., Xanax), to curb the panic symptoms, can work well, and without as many of the dangerous adverse effects that result from antipsychotic treatment.